 This provides us with an argument as to why we may not always be able to replace an inconsistent language/conceptual scheme with one that is consistent.
 There are cases where this can be done only with conceptual impoverishment.
 That one may achieve consistency by throwing away a concept is not surprising.
 The notion of truth gives rise to contradictions.
 No problem: just throw it away!
 But such a conceptual impoverishment will leave us the poorer.
+If we were throwing away useless things, this might be no loss; but we are not.
+All the dialetheic concepts in 2.2 had a use, and so were useful.

-If we were throwing away useless things, then, one might argue, this is no loss.
-But contradictory concepts may be useful; indeed, highly useful-contradictions notwithstanding.
+Indeed, the concepts may be highly useful-contradictions notwithstanding.
 Thus, for example, the ability to think of the totality of all objects of a certain kind-closely related to our ability to quantify over all such objects, and to form them into a set-would seem to be inherent in our conceptual repertoires.
 It plays an essential role in certain kinds of mathematics (such as category theory), and in our ruminations about the way that language and other conceptual processes work.
-But abilities of this kind drive us into contradictions of the sort involved in discussions of the limits of thought.25 If we three away the ability to totalise in this way,26 maybe this would restore consistency; but the cost would be
+But abilities of this kind drive us into contradictions of the sort involved in discussions of the limits of thought.24 We could throw away the ability to totalise in this way.
+Maybe this would restore consistency, but the cost would be to cripple the kind of mathematical and philosophical investigations that depend on it.
+To do so simply in the name of consistency would be like doing so in the name of an arbitrary and repressive government diktat.